Flora-Segale27/Student/_posts/Foundation/B-tools_and_equipment/2025-12-16-cs-presentation-blog.md

 - Translate experiences into something others can understand.

 ### Methodologies (Agile, Scrum)
-- Not learned or practiced yet in college.
 - Experienced Agile and Scrum meetings/sessions.
 - Learned about Agile Manifestos.
 - Used Agile in software engineering class.